Devloper-shikhar/polling-system/README.md

 Running the Project
 To run the entire project, including Zookeeper, Kafka, WebSocket, and the Node.js backend, use Docker Compose.

-From the root of your project, run the following command:

 docker-compose up --build

 This will:

 Start Zookeeper on port 2181